vipulatippa/travel-blog/content/tech/python-libs-for-beginners.md

 ---

-**🚀 Ready to start coding?** Pick one library from this list and spend 30 minutes experimenting with it
+**🚀 Ready to start coding?** Pick one library from this list and spend 30 minutes experimenting with it.
+The best way to learn is by doing!

 **💬 Questions or suggestions?** Drop a comment below and let me know which library you're most excited to try!